Listen to an audio file of this resource.

 - “I can tell you took your time in creating that plan.”

-- Look for small successes.
+Look for small successes.
 There may be many steps required for your child to reach an intended outcome.
-Single out a small step that your child engaged in as they made progress towards the outcome.
+Single out a small step that your child engaged in as they made progress toward the outcome.

 - “Great job completing the first step of that project.”

 - “You tackled the first section well.”

 - “I like how you asked for help and didn’t quit.”